eclipse-archived/ceylon-lang.org/blog/2012-01-02-prototypes-ceylon-js.md

     1

-(Of course, the compiler automatically inserts these wrapper functions when write a function reference at the Ceylon level.)
+(Of course, the compiler automatically inserts these wrapper functions when you write a function reference at the Ceylon level.)

 Personally, I don't really see why the JavaScript interpreter